google-deepmind/open_spiel/docs/contributing.md

 # OpenSpiel visual Graph

 To help you understand better the framework as a whole you can go to [openspielgraph](https://openspielgraph.netlify.app) and use an interactive graph that shows OpenSpiel in a wide and easy to undestand way.
+The OpenSpiel Visual Graph was developed with the objective of improving the developer's experience by enabling a clear and dynamic visualization of the graphs and data structures associated with games modeled in the framework.

 # Roadmap and Call for Contributions